ANTIQUES ROADSHOW: Survivors

-Airs Monday, November 18, 2013 at 8 p.m. on KPBS TV
+Airs Monday, Nov.
+6, 2017 at 9 p.m. on KPBS TV

 ANTIQUES ROADSHOW cameras watch as owners recount tales of family heirlooms, yard sale bargains and long-neglected items salvaged from attics and basements, while experts reveal the fascinating truths about these finds.
 Mark L. Walberg hosts.

-"Survivors" - Every antique is a survivor, but considering some have made it through exceptionally dangerous circumstances, it is amazing they survived at all.
+Every antique is a survivor, but considering some have made it through exceptionally dangerous circumstances, it is amazing they survived at all.

 In this special episode, ANTIQUES ROADSHOW highlights amazing tales of rescues, near misses, and beating the odds with treasures that have endured wars, natural disasters, fires and more.

-Other highlights include a New Orleans Chess Table that held strong through Hurricane Katrina and hotel stationary — bearing the names of three of the four Beatles — that escaped a fiery end.
+Other highlights include a New Orleans chess table that held strong through Hurricane Katrina and hotel stationary — bearing the names of three of the four Beatles — that escaped a fiery end.

 From Andy Warhol pop art to autographed photos, exceptional President John F. Kennedy memorabilia always grabs attention on the rare occasion it appears at the appraisal table.
 ANTIQUES ROADSHOW takes a look at some of the material history that shaped the Kennedy family and gets an insider's perspective at the iconic images they left behind.